MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

     "method" :"health.health"
     }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/health
     ```

+    - Note that this check is not sufficient on it's own to ensure your node is functioning appropriately!

 2. Every so often a new version of AvalancheGo will come out.
 Be sure to follow the public Avalanche Announcements on Discord, Telegram and Twitter: